AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/streaming-template-api.md

 >[!IMPORTANT]
 >
->This documentation page was created by the *YOURSOURCE* team.
+>The source connector and documentation page are created and maintained by the *YOURSOURCE* team.
 For any inquiries or update requests, please contact them directly at *Insert link or email address where you can be reached for updates*.

 ## Prerequisites